WLCB/archive/pages/Projects/metzerott_formatted.md

 <hr><p class="pagenum"><sup>Page 235</sup></p>

 hundred, from modified Hebraism to Socialism equals only about one.
-I see only a solitary obstacle; but that will make one equal to the *m*th power of one hundred."
+I see only a solitary obstacle; but that will make one equal to the *n*th power of one hundred."

-"An impossible equation," said Mr. Clare, smiling."What is the obstacle?"
+"An impossible equation," said Mr. Clare, smiling.
+"What is the obstacle?"

 "This.
 Given your equitable division and your Jewish land-laws&mdash;why, the people would be too well contented to take any more steps until that state of society had become as rotten as the present."